 - The program is fully accredited by the Joint Review Committee for Educational Programs in Nuclear Medicine Technology (JRCNMT) located at 2000 W. Danforth Rd., Suite 130 #203, Edmond, OK or www.jrcnmt.org

 In order to be eligible for admission into the UNC Hospitals School of Nuclear Medicine Technology and Molecular Imaging, you must meet the following requirements:

-Have completed the following post-secondary prerequisite courses: Chemistry with Laboratory, College Algebra, General Physics, Human Anatomy and Physiology with Laboratory, At least one humanities course, Medical Terminology, Oral and Written Communication, At least one social science course.
+Have completed the following post-secondary prerequisite courses: Chemistry with Laboratory, Human Anatomy and Physiology (two courses, each with Laboratory), College Algebra (or mathematical equivalent), Physics, Written Communication, and Medical Terminology.
 Credit is given for courses graded a “C” or better.